Ordinary and almost ordinary Prym varieties: Introduction

+Application \ref{A3} (Corollary \ref{Cdownmore}) follows from Theorems \ref{Tintro1} and \ref{Tintro2} using a `straight-forward' deformation argument for $f' \leq g-3$: Suppose $\pi_s$ is an unramified double cover of a {\it singular} curve of genus $g$ and $p$-rank $f$ for which the Prym has $p$-rank $f'$.
+Applying \cite[Section 3]{AP:08}, one can deform $\pi_s$ to an unramified double cover of a {\it smooth} curve of genus $g$ whose $p$-rank is still $f$.
+However, it is possible that the $p$-rank $f'$ of the Prym increases in this deformation.
+In fact, there are situations where this is guaranteed to happen, see Remark \ref{Rsingular}.
+Under the hypotheses of Corollary \ref{Cdownmore}, we construct a deformation of $\pi_s$ for which the $p$-rank of the Prym remains constant.
+We emphasize that the technique used in Theorems~\ref{Tintro1} - \ref{Tintro2} is stronger than the straight-forward approach and gives more information about the $p$-rank stratification of ${\mathcal R}_{g,\ell}$.

 Section \ref{Stheta} contains the definition of the theta divisor $\Theta_X$ and the proofs of Theorems \ref{Tintro1}(2) and \ref{Tintro2}(2).
 We then compare our results with those of Raynaud \cite{raynaudsections, raynaudrevetements} and Pop/Saidi \cite{popsaidi}.
 Briefly, Raynaud's results are stronger in that they apply to an arbitrary base curve $X$ but are weaker in other ways: his result about ordinary Pryms applies only when $\ell >(p-1)3^{g-1}g!$, in which case he shows that at least one of the Pryms is ordinary; and, in his result for non-ordinary Pryms, the Galois group of the cover is solvable but not cyclic and the $p$-rank of the Prym is not determined.
-In \cite[Proposition 2.3]{popsaidi}, the result is stronger in that it applies to an arbitrary curve which is either non-ordinary or whose Jacobian is absolutely simple, but is weaker in that the degree of the cyclic unramified cover is not determined and the $p$-rank of the Prym is not determined.
+In \cite[Proposition 2.3]{popsaidi}, the result is stronger in that it applies to an arbitrary curve which is either non-ordinary or whose Jacobian is absolutely simple, but is weaker in that the degree of the cyclic unramified cover and the $p$-rank of the Prym are not determined.

-Finally, Section \ref{Sopen} contains some open questions.
-For example, in Section \ref{Sexample}, we illustrate the difficulty in proving these results computationally, even for $g=2$ and a fixed small prime $p$.
-There are also open questions about $p$-ranks of {\it ramified} cyclic covers of curves, e.g., \cite{Bouw}.
+Section \ref{Sopen} contains some open questions.
+For example, in Section~\ref{Sexample}, we illustrate the difficulty in proving these results computationally, even for $g=2$ and a fixed small prime $p$.
+See \cite{Bouw} for results about $p$-ranks of {\it ramified} cyclic covers of curves.